szktkfm/mdtt/README.md

 <img src="assets/01.gif" width="700">

-Editing markdown tables can be tedious. `mdtt` simplifies this with a TUI designed for direct terminal edits using vim-like keybindings.
-It supports outputting to stdout or inplace editing of markdown files.
+Editing markdown tables can be a drag. `mdtt` makes it easier with a slick TUI for terminal use and vim-style keybindings.
+It supports output to stdout and in-place file editing.

 ## 📦 Installation

-To install mdtt, just install it with go:
+To install `mdtt` using Go, run:

 ```sh
 go install github.com/szktkfm/mdtt@latest